ismaelpadilla/ciuy_py/docs/functions.rst

    :param str ci: The document number to validate.
 Any non-digit characters are ignored.
 A number can be passed as a parameter as well.
    :return: ``True`` if the document number is valid, ``False`` otherwise.
    :rtype: bool
-   :raises ValueError: if ``ci``\ , without including the validation digit is lower than 100.000 or higher than 9.999.999.
+   :raises ValueError: if ``ci``\ , without including the validation digit, is lower than 100.000 or higher than 9.999.999.

 >>> ciuy.validate_ci(1.234.567-2)
 True